risawitama/verbose-potato/README.md

-## Our wedding was so beautiful, even the cake was in tiers.
+## Why was the picture sent to prison?
+It was framed.